sanskrit/sanskrit.github.io/content/projects/data/genetic/v1-gotra-haplogroup/_index.md

 ## Data privacy
 - We will not publish your name or contact details.
-- We will ONLY make your anonymized Y haplogroup data (connected to gross details such as gotra/ pravara/ community/ region) part of our public sample set.
+- We will ONLY make your anonymized Y haplogroup data (connected to gross details such as gotra/ pravara/ community/ region) part of our public sample set [here](https://github.com/sanskrit/gotra-haplogroup).

 ## Collaborators
 - ShrI [Vagheesh Narasimhan](https://www.vagheesh.com/), a leading population genetisist at UT Austin has shown interest in analysing the data when available.